-CRAWLER CRANE TRAVEL, ONE TRACK - Indicate track to be locked by raising fist on that side.
+CRAWLER CRANE TRAVEL.
+ONE TRACK - Indicate track to be locked by raising fist on that side.
 Rotate other fist in front of body in direction that other track is to travel.

-TROLLEY TRAVEL - With palm up, fingers closed and thumb pointing in direction of motion, hand is jerked horizontally in direction trolley is to travel.
+palm up, fingers closed and thumb pointing in direction of motion, hand is jerked to travel.